distro2024/distributed-chat-system/docs/work-plan.md

 The nodes will send chat messages to all other nodes in the group discussion.
 The team will investigate a mechanism for transferring chat messages to each other efficiently.
 The idea is to implement or mimic multicast functionality that works also when the nodes are in different networks.
 As a starting point, the team investigates using websockets for inter-node communication.
 As communication between nodes is direct node-to-node discussion, no middleware is required in this proof-of-concept phase.

 ### Node director
 The Node Director has two primary functions: it directs clients to the current leader's server and keeps information about the leader.
 When a client connects to the director, they are redirected to the leader’s server.
 To ensure continuity, the leader notifies the director of its presence every few seconds, allowing the director to stay up-to-date on the current leader.
-To support these functions, the director provides three endpoints
+To support these functions, the director provides three endpoints:

+`GET /` Redirects the client to the current leader's server.
 `POST /register_leader` The director receives the leader's ID, internal address and public address.</br>
 `POST /register_node` The director receives a new node's ID, internal address and public address, then forwards this information to the leader.</br>
-`GET /` Redirects the client to the current leader's server.

 ### Consistency in discussion